 I hit a big milestone recently on my travel blog, Where’s Sharon – I hit…

 Regular readers will know that did this not come easy.
 I have worked hard on this blog.
 I have not, however, worked directly on increasing page views as such.
-My focus has been firmly on monetisation for the past 6 months and for the 6 months before that, I wasn’t even working on building up this site.
+My focus has been firmly on monetisation since June 2014.
 One of the benefits of a solid monetisation strategy and starting a blog from a solid foundation is page views that should increase on their own.

 You will learn...